-55 The study on the improvement of the quality of input data for congestion management.
-The study report is available on the Elia website and has been publically consulted from 10th of June 2022 to 15th of July 2022.
+64 Conform the study on the improvement of the quality of input data for congestion management.
+The study report is available on the Elia website and has been publicly consulted from 10th of June 2022 to 15th of July 2022.